 Scholarships are financial aid provided to a student on the basis of academic merit or specific criteria set by the university and/or the donors.
 The criteria usually reflect the values and purposes of the donor or founder of the award.
 Scholarship money is not required to be repaid.

-California Maritime Foundation Scholarships
+California Maritime Foundation Scholarships for Continuing Students

 The California Maritime Foundation manages all scholarship endowments on behalf of the University.
 Annual interest earned by the endowments provides a source for student scholarships.
 The Foundation also receives annual scholarship funds from individuals, bequests, corporations, foundations and professional associations.